 During this non-clinical week, participants have the opportunity to explore the community, meet with local community members, and experience what professional, family, and personal life is like in a rural area.
 In small work groups, students investigate one of these areas of community life: health and safety; education, community, and culture; business and economic development; and natural resources.
 In addition, students are strongly encouraged to interact with their peers from other health professions programs.

-2017 Rural Immersion Week location: Rio Grande County, CO
+2018 Rural Immersion Week location: Delta County, CO

 “I had a great time and learned a lot about many aspects of rural life, not just the medical side.
 The food was amazing, the tours were amazing, it was fun getting to know other people in the group, and I am convinced that I want to practice in a rural area.” – Student from 2015 in Craig, CO